 This post may contain affiliate links.
 You can read my disclosure page for more information.

-When my daughter and her friends are all home from school they always want to come over and build a bonfire.
-We usually just supply them with a carafe of hot chocolate and the fixings for s’mores and they’re good to go.
+When my daughter and her friends would come home from college they always wanted to come over and build a bonfire.
+We usually just supplied them with a carafe of hot chocolate and the fixings for s’mores and they’re good to go.

 A few weeks ago I was at Target getting some stuff and I picked up a bag of pumpkin spice flavored marshmallows because I was intrigued and wanted to know what they tasted like.
 I wasn’t sure what I was going to do with them, but wanted to eat them somehow.